digitalbazaar/eslint-config-digitalbazaar/README.md

 }
 ```

-To use the vue rules you will need to install the vue-eslint-plugin
+To use the Vue rules you will need to install the vue-eslint-plugin
 ```
 npm i -D eslint-plugin-vue
 ```